Techtonica/curriculum/projects/eventonica-react/eventonica-express-backend.md

 1. Restart `eventonica-api`.
 If you refresh localhost:8000, you should see the response from your `/users` route!

+#### Use your API data to render a users list in your React app
+Now your challenge is to:
+- Move your example users out of `eventonica-react/src/components/Users.jsx` and into `eventonica-api/routes/users.js` and make sure it is a single array of users.
+- Have the users array be the response from http://localhost:3000/users, and make sure it renders in your frontend on localhost:8000
+- Have your React Users component render users as HTML list items rather than plain text.

 ------------ Alina's save point.